Opening Hours:

 • Postal Address: If secure messaging, fax or email are not possible, please post to the doctor at PROSPER PAEDIATRICS, 120 KENSINGTON ROAD, TOORAK GARDENS SA 5065.

-• If necessary and Secure Messaging is not possible, please send correspondence to our admin email address.
+• If necessary and Secure Messaging is not possible, please send correspondence to our admin email address or use our contact form.

 Urgent appointments, requests, concerns, emergencies & after-hours: